 - Research groups/departments do not ‘own real estate’;

-- The BHI Facility Manager, working with The Institute Management Committee, and in consultation with research groups, has responsibility for the review and assignment of resources.
+- The BHI Facility Manager, working with the BHI Management Committee, and in consultation with research groups, has responsibility for the review and assignment of resources.

 - Laboratory and office space are reviewed annually, ensuring that as individual groups expand and contract, or change activity, there is adequate space for everyone to work efficiently.